PaloAltoNetworks/a3s/README.md

 # a3s

-> NOTE: this is a work in progress and this software is not usable yet
+> NOTE: This is a work in progress.

 a3s (stands for Auth As A Service) is an authentication and ABAC authorization server.